omid-b/gdp/README.md

 # Requirements (installation prerequisites)

 *gdp* uses GMT (generic mapping tools ) in plot module and SAC (seismic analysis codes) in seismic module.
 Hence, these software must be already installed if one wish to use such tools.
-Os-specific prerequisites are described below.

 To use the georef module, GDAL has to be installed.
-It is relatively easy using a conda environment:
+It is relatively easy using conda:

 ```bash
 $ conda install -c conda-forge gdal
 ```

 If you don't have conda installed on your machine, it's a bit tricky to install GDAL (specially on Linux).
 That said, it is still doable!
-See below that also has OS-specific instructions to install tkinter (gui framework).
+See below that also has OS-specific instructions to install tkinter (a gui framework).

 Ubuntu/Debian: